 A charge of assault and battery is a serious matter, regardless of the degree of the charge.
 In South Carolina, there are four degrees of an assault an battery charge.
 In order from least serious to most serious, the charges are: assault and battery 3rd degree (sometimes called simple assault); assault and battery 2nd degree; assault and battery 1st degree; and assault and battery of a high and aggravated nature (sometimes called ABHAN).
 The degree of the charge varies based on the facts of the case, which can be nuanced and complex.
-It’s important to talk to an attorney experienced in defending assault and battery charges to provide you with sound advice and advocate for your defense.
+It’s important to talk to a criminal defense attorney experienced in defending assault and battery charges to provide you with sound advice and advocate for your defense.

 Understand the Charges and the Penalties for Assault and Battery in South Carolina